dpc-sdp/ripple/docs/content/design-system/5.components/contact-us.md

 ---
 title: Contact us
-description: A list of contact details and links to help the user get in touch with you.
+description: The Contact us component is a list of contact details and links to help the user get in touch with you.
 layout: page
 label: Core

 ---

 ## Usage
-Contact Us presents the user with multiple pieces of contact information or actions.
+Use the contact us component to show the user multiple pieces of contact information or actions.
 The details should be related to the page content and a single point of contact.

-Contact Us details can include:
+Contact us details can include a:
-- a contact person
+- contact person
-- an address
+- address
-- a phone number
+- phone number
-- social media accounts.
+- social media account.

 ::DocsExample
 ---